darkworldchamp/PolyProof_1/README.md

-# METACRAFTERS-POLY_Module1
+# POLY_Module1
-## BRIDGING OF THE ASSETS BTW ONE CHAIN AND OTHER
+## Building with Polygon Bridge

 # Getting Started

 Run npm i to install dependencies
-Put your private key in the .env.examples file and rename to .env when finished Run npx hardhat run scripts/deploy.js --network sepolia to deploy ERC20 contract Paste the newly deployed contract address in the tokenAddress variable for the other scripts Make sure to fill in your public key run `npm install`.
+Put your private key in the .env.examples file and rename to .env when finished Run npx hardhat run scripts/deploy.js --network sepolia to deploy ERC721 contract Paste the newly deployed contract address in the tokenAddress variable for the other scripts Make sure to fill in your public key run `npm install`.